Shredded beef chili is a thick and hearty chili loaded with fire-roasted tomatoes, chunky vegetables, and slowly simmered tender shreds of beef.

 - Remove beef from pot, reduce heat to medium and add peppers and onions.
 Saute until tender and beginning to brown.

 - Add beef broth to the pot and scrape any burnt off bits on the bottom of the pot so they incorporate into the liquid.
-Return beef to the pot and add all remaining ingredients along with chili seasoning.
+Return the beef chunks to the pot and add all remaining ingredients along with the chili seasoning.

 - Simmer uncovered over low heat for 3-4 hours, or until beef is tender.
 Remove beef from chili, shred with a fork and place back in the pot and serve.